Jianshu-Wang/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I find the 2 sides of the lane by finding peaks of histogram, and find the lane line pixels, and fit those pixel position by using `cv2.fillpoly()`, I got what I need.
+Then I find the 2 sides of the lane by finding peaks of histogram, and find the lane line pixels, and fit those pixel position by using `cv2.fillpoly()`, fill them with green color and I got what I need.
 ![alt text][image7]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines by using `fit_polynomial_curve`, you check it in my `report.ipynb`.
+I did this in lines by using `fit_polynomial_curve`, the same method, I got the radius of both sides and then get a mean value of them, you can check it in my `report.ipynb`.
-I get `1488.6332453796426 m 2879.66577725656 m`
+I get `1488.6332453796426 m 2879.66577725656 m` for left and right side respectively.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I implemented this step in my code in `report.ipynb` in the part 6.
+Use the inverse matrix to get the perspective view and add it back on the original undistorted image, use`cv2.addWeighted(undistorted, 1, wrap_img, 1, 0)`, Here is an example of my result on a test image:
 ![alt text][image8]

 ---